 — Chris Gonzales

 Sweeney worried about the lack of pitch stability of the standard Rogallo in a dive, as many of us did.
 According to reports, at zero angle of attack, the sail ‘luffed’ (flapped uselessly) and created no lift to shift your weight relative to, so you were unable to pull out of the dive.
-(See Luff in the time of cholera about that phenomenon.)
+(See Luff in the time of cholera.)
 Given enough height, the drag of the flapping sail would — in theory — pull you out, but we rarely gained enough height for that in those days.
 In 1973, Sweeney added a strut under the sail near each wingtip, with a cable to the top of the king post that limited the strut’s downward arc about its attachment to the leading edge.
 In an extreme dive, it acted as an up-elevator.
 It was a combined dive strut and reflex bridle, as we would understand it today.

 The Sirocco II, which was Sweeney’s own project with input from Sky Sports test pilots, had six battens per side, as compared with the original Sirocco’s five per side.
 The Sirocco II also had a wider nose angle and more area at the tips.
 Chris Gonzales describes it as a “great design.”